Ranvek, 15 mg 28 pcs.

 Tuberculosis

-Patients should be evaluated for the presence of tuberculosis before starting therapy with RANVEC.
-Therapy with RANVEC should not be administered to patients with an active form of tuberculosis.
-If patients have a previously untreated latent form of tuberculosis, the use of anti-tuberculosis therapy should be considered before starting therapy with RANVEC.
+Before starting therapy with RANVEK, patients should be screened for the presence of tuberculosis.
+RANVEK therapy should not be prescribed to patients with active tuberculosis.
+If patients have previously untreated latent tuberculosis, the use of anti-tuberculosis therapy should be considered before starting therapy with RANVEK.

 Patients should be closely monitored for signs and symptoms of tuberculosis, including patients who test negative for latent tuberculosis before initiating therapy.